JediScoy/PyLEGOtank/README.md

 # PyLEGOtank
 LEGO Tank bot
-Learning howing to program the Mindstorms EV3 using Python and practicing Git and Github skills
+GOAL 1.
+Learning how to program the Mindstorms EV3 using Python GOAL 2.
+Practicing Git and Github skills in the commmand line on a less invovled project

-Making a meaningless change